Top UK politicians want Boris Johnson sacked over Zaghari-Ratcliffe case

 In a blunt final paragraph, Corbyn added: "We've put up with him embarrassing and undermining our country through his incompetence and putting our citizens at risk for long enough.
 It's time for Boris Johnson to go."

-Khan was similarly critical of Johnson, his predecessor as Mayor of London calling on him to "clarify the huge error he made" and help bring Zaghari-Ratcliffe back to the UK.
+Khan was similarly critical of Johnson, his predecessor as mayor of London calling on him to "clarify the huge error he made" and help bring Zaghari-Ratcliffe back to the UK.

 Zaghari-Ratcliffe, who is being held on allegations relating to espionage, has denied the charges, always maintaining that she was in Tehran to visit family and was not working in the country at the time of her arrest.